travisliew/TwitchDotNet/README.md

 ## Getting Started

-Follow these instructions to get started with TwitchDotNet
+Follow these instructions to get started with TwitchDotNet.
+To talk to other users of the Twitch API, you can go to this [Discord server](https://discord.gg/8NXaEyV)

 ### Prerequisites